 Create a profile for each role within your company and the person who fills it.
-You can include as much or as little information as you'd like but keep in mind if you choose to include more information (like what makes the current employee successful in that role) you will be able to use it for multiple projects (like building out sourcing profiles for future hiring).
-When you sign up for Recruiterbox we have an automated function that helps with this process.
+You can include as much or as little information as you’d like but keep in mind if you choose to include more information (like what makes the current employee successful in that role) you will be able to use it for multiple projects (like building out sourcing profiles for future hiring).
+Our job description templates for marketing, customer support and web/software developer roles can help you with this.

 2. Use the profiles to create a hierarchal structure of your company